 Jesus addressed the problem of greed (also called covetousness) among His disciples, even though they weren’t known as the wealthiest of society.
 In Luke 12:15 He said, “Watch out!
 Be on your guard against all kinds of greed; life does not consist in an abundance of possessions.”
 The driving desire for more possessions has long been a problem for Jesus followers.
 Regardless our economic status, the allure of finding comfort, security and status in stuff, easily keeps our affections focused on the short-term, temporary side of life.
 But God’s got bigger and more long-lasting things in mind for us.

 Jesus goes on to tell a parable which is commonly known as “The Rich Fool” (Luke 12:13-21).
 A man gives his life’s energy to figuring out ways to keep his material wealth safe for himself.
-He then dies one night leaving it all to someone else without realizing that there was another kind of treasure he could have taken with him.
+He then dies one night leaving it all to someone else without realizing that there was another kind of treasure he could (and was meant to) have taken with him.
 If only he had chosen to focus his attention on what God values.

 What does it look like in me?

-While greed can manifest as an insatiable desire for many different things, it is fundamentally a ravenous appetite for security that is based solely in the material world.
+While greed can manifest as an insatiable desire for many different things, it is fundamentally a ravenous appetite for security that is based solely in the material world (typically money and power).
 And it’s never satisfied.
 I believe it’s possible for even the poorest of Jesus followers to wrestle with this sin.
 During some of my family’s financially neediest seasons, my greatest struggle has been to choose to be generous like my Heavenly Father.
 I’ve never had a lot of money, and I’ve never felt I needed a lot to live my life.
 But what I do have, I find myself protecting with a suspicious eye cast toward anyone I feel might be trying to take it away.
 I have “sticky-finger syndrome.”

 What to do?